The Cayuga Lake Nuclear Debate

 In reaction to the erupting controversies, commentators warned about a new “anti-science” culture.

-Yet the controversies that swept across the U.S. during the 1970s were neither anti-intellectual nor could they be credibly called anti-scientific.
+Yet the controversies during the 1970s were neither anti-intellectual nor could they be credibly called anti-scientific.
 They did not pit the scientific community against an irrational public mobilized by propagandistic fear and anti-Enlightenment attitudes.

-Instead the principal instigators of the debates —the voices who called attention to the issues and supplied the evidence — were scientists themselves, even in the instance of creation science, as Nelkin famously documented.
+Instead, the principal instigators of the debates —the voices who called attention to the issues and supplied the evidence — were scientists themselves, even in creation science, as Nelkin famously documented.

 Yet the controversies that swept across the U.S. during the 1970s were neither anti-intellectual nor could they be credibly called anti-scientific.